Trump preaches civility after bomb scares. But he doesn’t practice it.

 And here’s what Trump tweeted about former CIA Director John Brennan, another target of the pipe bombs, back in August: “He will go down as easily the WORST in history & since getting out, he has become nothing less than a loudmouth, partisan, political hack who cannot be trusted with the secrets to our country!”

-After his call for civility and unity while speaking in Wisconsin, Trump pointed his finger at the media, per NBC’s Jonathan Allen.
+After his call for civility and unity while speaking in Wisconsin, Trump pointed his finger at the media, per NBC News' Jonathan Allen.
 "The media also has a responsibility to set a civil tone and to stop the endless hostility and constant negative and oftentimes false attacks and stories.”

 But he never once looked into the mirror.